 The former Teen Mom 2 star said when everything started winding down, the judge asked if anyone else was going to testify, and when the lawyers said that everything was done, the case was immediately dismissed.

 She started crying when she recalled how her lawyer told her that going forward, none of the information in the case could be used against them.
 After hearing that, she said "I was like, 'f-ck all of you.
 F-ck everyone who doubted me, f-ck everyone who called me a bad mom, f-ck you for causing me this depression, f-ck you for traumatizing my kids.
 F-ck you.
 I f-cking win."

-And that's gross and all, but what comes next in the video is just on a whole different level.
+And that's gross and all, but it gets worse.
+A lot worse.
+Like kicking it up 12 notches worse.
+What comes next in the video is just on a whole different level.

 Setting the Scene

 Jenelle recorded it in the car as they were driving to pick up Ensley from Barbara's house, and at first, David was speaking to Maryssa's mother on the phone.